learn-co-curriculum/dsc-quiz-ab-testing/README.md

 ?: Question 1

-You design and run an experiment to test if changing the color of a button that will lead users from one page to another on a website leads to a higher click-through rate.
+You design an experiment to test if changing the color of a button that leads users from one page to another on a website leads to a higher click-through rate.
 You show one version of the website to a random sample of users and another version of the website to a different random sample of users.
 What kind of hypothesis test do you need to perform?

 ( ) one-sample z-test